Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-master-detail-view.md

 ## Retrieving the data on the detail page

-It's possible to send the data along, but imagine someone closing the app on the detail page, the in store cache might get lost and we have now ID of knowing what card they are looking at.
+It's possible to send the data along, but imagine someone closing the app on the detail page, the in-store cache might get lost, and we now have no idea what card they are looking at.

-Because of this we will perform an API request based on the ID, it is however a good practice to cache this locally using localStorage for instance.
+Because of this, we will perform an API request based on the ID.
+For instance, it is an excellent practice to cache this locally using localStorage.

 Open up the `detail.page.ts` file.